xebialabs-community/xld-pega-plugin/README.md

 ## Example of output when preparing a deploy
 ![Preview](images/prepare_deploy.png)

-## Example of output when doing a deployment, this one failed
+## Example of output when doing a deployment
 ![Preview](images/deployment_executed.png)

 # Future work #